Semester Program & Course Descriptions

 A Chinese exercise system that emphasizes deep breathing, centering energy and slow, balanced posture to enhance coordination and awareness.

-Michelle Dwyer, AA. has been teaching Chinese healing arts and martial arts for over 30 years.
+Michelle Dwyer, AA has been teaching Chinese healing and art and martial arts for over 30 years

 Archetypal Mythology in Dream-Work

 In this course we will discuss major archetypal motifs from our own and other cultural mythologies.
 Exploring through dream-work is a creative and alchemical experience which can be powerfully transformative and healing.

 Barry Friedman, PhD, MFT is a psychotherapist and historian of religion practicing in the East Bay.